roaet/irl/README.md

 ## IRL Statements ##

+The IRL Langauge defines the domain as well as the requirements of that domain.

+### Domain Defining Statements ###

+Domain Defining (DD) Statements define what IRL is talking about.

+The domain consists of:

+* Nouns and their relationships
+* Adjectives
+* Verbs
+* Actors
+* Conditionals

+The following examples of DD statements use a shortcut `CRUD` to define the capabilities of the nouns (cog, widget) while simultaneously defining the corresponding adjectives (created: create; deleted: delete):

+* A cog can be CRUD
+* Networks may contain widgets
+* A subnet can be CRUD

+### Requirements Defining Statements ###

-IRL Statements define the requirements that a product should do.
+Requirements Defining (RD) Statements define the requirements that a product should do.
 Examples of such statements in hypotheses format:

 * If I have a cog then the cog should have a widget
 * If I make a cog then I should be able to delete it